Space-Saving Furniture in Japan: Optimizing Your Living Space - Metropolis Japan

 By Anna Stevens

 In a country where every square meter counts, efficient use of space is essential.
 Tokyo’s small apartments in particular challenge residents and furniture designers alike to get creative with limited room.
 While owning fewer items can help reduce clutter, it isn’t the only solution.
-Here are eight space-saving furniture ideas that will help you achieve this while adding style and aesthetic appeal to your living space.
+Here are eight space-saving furniture ideas that will help you achieve this while adding style and aesthetic appeal while optimizing your living space in Japan.

 Ottoman for storage